felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 11 Computing the number of periods in an annuity
 ---------------------------------------------------------------------
+{% include JB/setup %}
 How many $1000 end-of-year payments are required to accumulate $10,000 if the discount rate is 9%?

 ```r
 n.period(r=0.09,pv=0,fv=10000,pmt=-1000,type=0)